vb-consulting/Norm.net/Documentation/reference/parameters.md

 - This method can receive one or more arguments of the `object` type.

- - Parameter value can be either:
+ - The Parameter value can be either:

    - Simple type (integers, strings, dates, etc.).